Malaysia Airlines Flight 370 disappearance theories: Shoot-down hypothesis

 American political commentator Rush Limbaugh, according to CNN, speculated that the aircraft may have been shot down.
 Supporters of this theory have noted that civilian aircraft have been shot down by military forces in the past, with Iran Air Flight 655 by the United States in 1988 and KAL 007 by the Soviet Union in 1983 being two frequently cited examples.
 On 19 March 2014, news agency reporter Scott Mayerowitz of Associated Press described "Accidental Shootdown" as one of seven "leading, plausible theories", but added that there was "no evidence that Flight 370 was brought down by a government entity".
 A Malaysian defense official, Ackbal bin Haji Abdul Samad, said it was "highly not possible" that his country's air force had shot down the plane.
-According to The Financial Express, the Malaysian Air Force detected the plane on radar while it was in flight, but took no action because it was believed to be a "friendly" aircraft.
+According to The Financial Express, the Malaysian Air Force detected the plane on radar while it was in flight, but it took no action because it was believed to be a "friendly" aircraft.

 In May 2014, author Nigel Cawthorne's book Flight MH370: The Mystery was published.
-Cawthorne alleged that after the jet was shot down during a U.S.-Thai Joint Strike Fighter jet training exercise, searchers intentionally were sent astray as part of a sophisticated cover-up.
-The book received considerable criticism, especially from The Australian where it was characterised thus: "Cawthorne undoes everybody's good work by retrieving every obsolete and discredited non-fact from the trash, slapping the whole lot between covers."
+Cawthorne alleged that after the jet was shot down during a U.S.–Thai Joint Strike Fighter jet training exercise, searchers intentionally were sent astray as part of a sophisticated cover-up.
+The book received considerable criticism, especially from The Australian, where it was characterised thus: "Cawthorne undoes everybody's good work by retrieving every obsolete and discredited non-fact from the trash, slapping the whole lot between covers."
 Relatives of those aboard Flight 370 criticised the book as "premature and insensitive".

 In a CNN interview on 24 April 2014, the Malaysian Prime Minister, Najib Razak, stated only that the radar "tracked an aircraft which did a turn back, but they were not exactly sure whether it was MH370.
 What they were sure of was that the aircraft was not deemed to be hostile."

-On 22 December 2014 the former head of Proteus Airlines, Marc Dugain, claimed that the plane may have been shot down by U.S. military personnel out of fear of an attack similar to the September 11 attacks on their Navy Base in Diego Garcia.
+On 22 December 2014, the former head of Proteus Airlines, Marc Dugain, claimed that the plane may have been shot down by U.S. military personnel out of fear of an attack similar to the September 11 attacks on their Navy Base in Diego Garcia.
 The claims were described by the source article as "wild".